VieuxChameau/sandbox/README.md

 docker-compose up
 ```

-If you are using Windows you may have to run the Docker Desktop and powershell as administrator, so the process
+If you are using Windows you may have to run the Docker Desktop and powershell as administrator, so the processes
 can create the ports they need.

 ####  Running the war